-We may not successfully complete clinical testing of our products candidates within any specified time period, if at all.
+We may not successfully complete clinical testing of our products within any specified time period, if at all.
 Furthermore, we or the FDA may suspend clinical trials at any time if it is felt that the subjects or patients are being exposed to an unacceptable health risk.
-Phase IV studies may be performed after FDA approval to address safety issues that were not examined in earlier trials.